The Collaborative Steward – Amy Merrill

 Even so, it was the summers spent in the wilderness of Algonquin Provincial Park in Ontario, Canada that locked in Amy’s love of nature for life.
 Days at a small all-girls ‘off the grid’ camp were full of canoeing, portaging, swimming, and playing in the northern woods.

-This camp put her so close to nature, some days if seemed as you could actually reach out and touch the moose or beaver sharing the river with you.
+This camp put her so close to nature, some days if seemed as you could actually reach out and touch the moose or beaver sharing the river.
 As she entered college, Amy’s connection with nature was a strong as ever, but she didn’t realize one could make a living helping that very thing she adored.

 Before landing in Northern California, Amy served as a large animal veterinarian intern, taught high school science, went to graduate school, spent time with the Forest Service and landed a job with an environmental consulting firm.
 She learned valuable lessons from each of these experiences and folded them into her work in years to come.